xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \pure {#cmdpure}

-<p>Indicates that the member documented by the comment block is pure virtual, i.e., it is abstract and has no implementation associated with it.</p>
+Indicates that the member documented by the comment block is pure virtual, i.e., it is abstract and has no implementation associated with it.

-<p>This command is intended for use only when the language does not support the concept of pure virtual methods natively (e.g. C, PHP 4).</p>
+This command is intended for use only when the language does not support the concept of pure virtual methods natively (e.g. C, PHP 4).

 <hr/>